Capitalism Not to Blame for Middle-Class Plight

 American industrial base enjoyed twenty-five years of monopoly power after WWII because Great Brittan, Germany, and Japan had to replace their industrial base.
-This resulted in U.S. workers enjoying extraordinary income and fringe benefit growth.
+This resulted in U.S. workers enjoying extraordinarily high income and fringe benefit growth.

-The next twenty-five years period began with extremely high inflation that began with excess aggregate demand government debt to fight the Vietnam War and this inflation was reinforced when the OPEQ cartel substantially raised oil prices.
-This caused a sizable lowering of nonunion middle-class employees and retiree living standards.
+The next twenty-five years period began with extremely high inflation which began with excess aggregate demand caused by government debt to fight the Vietnam War.
+This inflation was reinforced when the OPEQ cartel substantially raised oil prices.
+This lowered the living standards of nonunion middle-class worker and most retirees.

-About this time U.S. companies faced newly developed industrial technology from Japan, German and Great Brittan.
-International competition increased competition for America’s older industrial base.
+About this time U.S. companies faced competition from newly developed industrial technology from Japan, German and Great Brittan.
+America’s older industrial base would suffer.
 American executives maintained company profits and their high salaried jobs by cutting worker wage.
 They also cut product quality making competing with high quality foreign competition more difficult.
-Union’s leaders also wanted to keep their high paying jobs so they got union members who also wanted to keep their high paying jobs to accept buybacks and to allow newly hired workers to earn lower wages and fringe benefits.
-Financiers also faced more competition from foreign banking and cheap Internet trading and increased demand for their services with exotic products such as derivatives and Credit Default Swaps caused problems.
+Union’s leaders also wanted to keep their high paying jobs so they convinced union members who also wanted to keep their high paying jobs to accept buybacks.
+They also allowed newly hired workers to earn lower wages and fewer fringe benefits.
+The financial industry also faced more foreign competition from foreign bankers and cheap Internet trading.
+They countered with exotic products such as derivatives and Credit Default Swaps.
+Problems resulted.